 Patients should also view themselves as consumers.
 Savvy customers considering paying money to stem cell clinics should do their homework.
 I often tell patients to use at a minimum the kinds of tough standards they bring to the car-buying process.
 Over the last few years Consumer Reports has been interested in the stem cell treatment world and done some reporting that is worth reading.

+A common question I hear is the following: is stem cell therapy covered by insurance?
 Unfortunately for patients desperate to try stem cells, insurance generally does not provide any coverage, which often leads them to take extreme financial measures.
 These steps can include fundraising (more below).

 In my view, the Regenexx brand has made a big deal out of how some employers contribute towards costs of their clinics’ offerings.
 I’m not so clear on where that stands today in 2020.